 Indiana Workers Comp FAQ's

-Indiana is considered an "employment at-will" state.
-This means that Indiana employers may hire, fire, promote, demote, layoff, suspend, set their own work hours and policies at their discretion; so long as the do not discriminate against their employees because of their age, sex, race, religion, national origin, or disability.
+---> Indiana is considered an “employment at will” state.
+What this means is that an employer may hire, fire, promote, demote, layoff, suspend at its discretion so long as it does not discriminate against the employee because of age, sex, race, religion, national original or disability.